Members Area

 • To build collaborative research environments for AASP members.

-• To support existing or emerging collaborations between early career (e.g., within the first five years of current profession as faculty/practitioner) or student AASP members and tenured faculty or seasoned practitioners (e.g., CMPCs).
+• To support existing or emerging collaborations between early career (e.g., within the first seven years of current profession as faculty/practitioner) or student AASP members, and mid-to-later career faculty/practitioner/researcher.

 • To develop relationships between researchers and practitioners from different disciplines or different institutions/organizations.